pardahlman/PainlessHttp/README.md

 * Plugable serializers
 * No external references to NuGets (_or any other libraries for that matter!_)

-Getting typed data async has never been easier
+Getting typed medata async has never been easier

 ```csharp
 	var client = new HttpClient("http://localhost:1337/");